Music source separation

-Music Source Separation (MSS) also known as Stem Separation, Demixing, Audio Source Separation or Unmixing is a technique of separating one audio track into multiple audio tracks by targeting mixed material using Music Information Retrieval (MIR) MSS is a branch of Signal Separation which was established in the mid-1990s as a technology to reconstruct one or more source signals from mixtures of them.
-The process is generally utilized by music professionals to separate existing recordings for the purposes of enhancing the balance of the mix, remixing or remastering.
-There are additional use cases where there is no multitrack or session files available of the sound recording so it becomes a necessity to rely on tools that can provide stem separation from a single audio file.
+Music source separation (MSS), also known as stem separation, demixing, audio source separation or unmixing, is a technique of separating one audio track into multiple audio tracks by targeting mixed material using music information retrieval (MIR).
+MSS is a branch of signal separation which was established in the mid-1990s as a technology to reconstruct one or more source signals from mixtures of them.
+The process is generally utilized by music professionals to separate existing recordings for the purposes of enhancing the balance of the mix, remixing, or remastering.
+There are additional use cases where no multitrack or session files are available for the sound recording, making it necessary to rely on tools that provide stem separation from a single audio file.